Jump Mission to Save Fisherman off Coast of Costa Rica

-U.S. Air Force pararescuemen with the 131st Rescue Squadron, 129th Rescue Wing, California Air National Guard transfer a patient by hoist down to a Costa Rican Coast Guard vessel, July 11, 2023.
-(U.S. Air National Guard courtesy photo by Tech.
+U.S. Air Force pararescuemen with the 131st Rescue Squadron, 129th Rescue Wing, California Air National Guard transfer a patient who sustained serious head injury on a fishing vessel to the care of Costa Rican paramedics at Puntarenas, Costa Rica, July 11, 2023 (U.S. Air National Guard courtesy photo by Tech.
 Sgt.
 Jose Arceo)

 |Date Taken: